Bourges Cathedral: Windows of the apse ambulatory (13th century)

 One of the best-known windows from this period is the Joseph window, in the ambulatory to the right of the Chapel of Saint Francis of Sales.
 Its medallions depict events in the life of Joseph, the son of Jacob, as he searches for his brothers.
 It also depicts barrel-makers and carpenters at work; these two guilds were the patrons of the window.
 The window depicting the Parable of Lazarus and Rich Man and Lazarus depicts stonemasons, whose guild funded that window.

 The ambulatory includes several other Typological window (similar to examples at Sens Cathedral and Canterbury Cathedral), and several hagiographic cycles, the story of the Old Testament patriarch, Joseph and symbolic depictions of the Apocalypse and Last Judgement.
 Other windows show the Passion and three of Christ's parables; the Good Samaritan, the Prodigal Son and the story of Dives and Lazarus.
 The French art historian Louis Grodecki identified three distinct masters or workshops involved in the glazing, one of whom may also have worked on the windows of Poitiers Cathedral.

-Stained Glass Legendary Windows in the Disambulatory (13th century)
+Stained-Glass Windows in the Ambulatory (13th century)

 Windows of the nave and choir

 Nearly all of the upper windows of the nave and the collateral aisle are filled with grayish grisaille glass, to provide maximum light.
 Only the small rose windows above them have figures, largely combinations of sainted bishops and cardinals.
 The first five small roses to the east of the facade in the inner collateral aisle depict the Old Men of the Apocalypse, some playing musical instruments, including a kind of accordion, a very early depiction of that instrument.